A Look at the Future of Home-Based Education

 3. Concentrate on the essentials

-Physical school is held for few hours each day in this integrated program.
+Physical school is held for a few hours each day in this integrated program.

 Lessons must focus on the Core Essentials such as group work on student-led mini assignments, community service in serving the less fortunate,